pejkaa/unraid-templates/README.md

 # Seerr Discord Bot

-A Discord bot that lets users request movies and TV shows via slash commands, routed through your Overseerr or Jellyseerr instance.
+A Discord bot that lets users request movies and TV shows via slash commands, routed through your Seerr(Jellyseerr and Overseerr should work as well) instance.
 Supports multiple configurable libraries, Discord-to-Seerr user account linking, and availability notifications.

 ## Features

 - 🎬 `/request-movies` — search and request movies
 - 📺 `/request-tv-shows` — search and request TV shows
 - 👨‍👩‍👧 Optional extra libraries (Kids Movies, Kids TV Shows, etc)
-- 🔗 Link Discord accounts to Jellyseerr/Overseerr user profiles
+- 🔗 Link Discord accounts to Seerr user profiles
 - 📥 Posts new requests to a dedicated Discord channel
 - 🔔 Pings users in a notification channel when their media is available
 - 📺 Season picker for TV show requests